WORLD SERIES 2016: GAME ONE

 — Bruce Miles (@BruceMiles2112) October 25, 2016

-Dexter Fowler steps up first, the stands a pack of raised camera phones, fingers tapping Record.
+And for the first of the first, Game One of this Series, Dexter Fowler steps up to the plate, the stands a pack of raised camera phones, fingers tapping Record.
 Kluber throws an outside fastball for ball one and we’re off.

 Kris Bryant steps up, goes down on a full-count strikeout—caught looking on a pitch low and away.